Elizabeth BARRIOS

 With a passion for advancing the technical capabilities of space exploration through material selection and development, she completed her PhD (December 2020) in Materials Science and Engineering at the University of Central Florida.
 With support from a NASA Space Technology Research Fellowship, Elizabeth focused her PhD studies on exploring the development and feasibility of utilizing polymer and ceramic composites for lightweight, non-toxic thermoelectric materials.

 Elizabeth found the IAF and Space Generation Advisory Council (SGAC) in 2017 at the IAC in Adelaide, Australia.
-She currently serves as the Chair for the IAF Launchpad Mentorship Programme and is a Regional Coordinator for SGAC.
-She is a member of the IAF YPP/WD Committee and has previously served as a member of the Workshop Organising Team for the IPMC Young Professionals Workshop (2018, 2019) and on the Space Generation Congress Organising Team (2019).
+She currently serves as the Chair for the IAF Workforce Development and Young-Professionals Programme Committee and Vice Chair of Honors and Awards for the Space Education and Outreach Committee.
+Prior to these new leadership roles, she was the founder and Chair of the IAF Launchpad Mentorship Program (2020-2024), a Regional Coordinator for SGAC, an organizing member for the IMPC YP Workshop (2018, 2019), and an organizing member of the SGAC Space Generation Congress (2019).
 Elizabeth has also spoken in the Next Generation Plenary (2020), where she spoke on public-private partnerships as they relate to the next generation of aerospace professionals.
-Beyond her involvement with the IAF, Elizabeth also serves on the Board of Advisors for SEDS-USA.
+Beyond her involvement with the IAF, Elizabeth also serves on the Board of Advisors for the Chemical and Materials Engineering Department at University of Alabama, Huntsville and teaches part time in the same department.

 Elizabeth's work ethic and leadership skills have led her to receive many awards such as the NASA Space Flight Readiness Team Award (2018) for her work on the Advanced Plant Habitat (APH), the IAF Emerging Space Leader Grant (2018, the Luigi G. Napolitano Award (2020) for her work on thermoelectric material development, the IAF’s Young Space Leader Award (2021), and the SGAC’s Space Generation Leadership Award (2021).